antarctica/ops-data-store/README.md

 - for each application LDAP group, each member is created as a Postgres user role, named after the LDAP UID attribute
 - these Postgres user roles are configured to inherit the relevant base Postgres role, granting them relevant permissions
 - user credentials are not replicated to these user roles as Postgres is configured to use LDAP authentication
-- user roles for users removed from a LDAP group will no longer inherit from the relevant base role, revoking permissions
+- user roles for users removed from an LDAP group will no longer inherit from the relevant base role, revoking permissions
 - user roles may inherit from multiple base Postgres roles if members of multiple application LDAP groups

 ### Permissions